 Tip: If this answer is ‘no,’ why not?
 If you feel your student is lacking a specific quality or skill, what can be done to turn that answer to a ‘yes’?
 Will I be willing to allow my student to use my personal and professional contacts to find employment after graduation?

 What are my expectations of my student after graduation?

 Part-time and full-time positions, career fairs, job search, professionalism, career development, and internship opportunities:

-Diana Goldammer, Director of Student Life
+or, Diana Goldammer, Director of Student Life